 Mastery, by Robert Greene, is one of the most amazing books I’ve ever read.
-The book is important to all individuals who want to be highly skilled in their fields because it teaches everything one must do to achieve mastery.
+The book is important to those who want to be highly skilled because it teaches everything one must do to achieve mastery.
 Robert Greene makes the book more interesting by using the lives of great folks such as Benjamin Franklin and Michael Faraday to explain how one can attain mastery in any field.

 Here are 24 intriguing quotes I picked from mastery.